 I’M JUST STARTING AS AN AUTHOR

 Congratulations!
-Your royalty income may be modest to start with, but (i) you need to register with HMRC and make an annual return, and (ii) work out whether you owe tax and how much.
+Your royalty income may be modest to start with, but you potentially need to register with HMRC and make annual returns.
+This starts with the first £1 royalty you earn.

 WHAT ABOUT NATIONAL INSURANCE?